projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-dev-passthrough.rst

 - **Pre-launched VM**: The passthrough devices will be used in a pre-launched VM is predefined in VM configuration.
 These passthrough devices are owned by the pre-launched VM after the VM is created.
 These devices will not be removed from the pre-launched VM.
-There could be pre-launched VM(s) in logical partition mode and hybrid mode.
+There could be pre-launched VM(s) in partitioned mode and hybrid mode.
 - **Service VM**: All the passthrough devices except these described above (owned by hypervisor or pre-launched VM(s)) are assigned to Service VM.
 And some of these devices